 “There was BLTs, chips, everything, fed us like lords.
-We loved it, said” said Byrne.
+We loved it,” said Byrne.
 Byrne is now 35 and Murray is 37.

-He said he still has his his sense of adventure.
-“I love travelling to different places and me and my partner go off on drives to Kilkenny and Carlow still and bring the kids off on walks around to experience the countryside.
+He said he still has his sense of adventure.
+“I love traveling to different places and me and my partner go off on drives to Kilkenny and Carlow still and bring the kids off on walks around to experience the countryside.

 “I still have that kind of adventurous side to me.”